MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Patch Applied**

 <p align="justify">
-📌 Thanks to CorpNewt SSDTTime hotpatch tool.
+📌 Thanks to CorpNewt cross platform SSDTTime hotpatch tool.
 In this project, various SSDT's has been merged into one (i.e., SSDT-B460M-SL.dsl).
 With several other sources, additional code is injected to reduce the kext workload.
 As example, GFX0 to an IGPU rename which handled by Whatevergreen.kext.
 </p>